 A backsplash is more than just the panel behind a stove or sink.
 It’s a design opportunity as well.
 You need one to protect your walls from spattering water droplets or cooking oils, but it can also be decor.
-A backsplash literally protects those walls from splashes.

 Learn about bathroom and kitchen backsplash ideas of all types, including tile, glass, brick and paint.
 This guide will also give you backsplash ideas and inspiration according to decor, era, design and cabinet color.

 Before we get into the many types of backsplashes, let's talk design terminology.
 Here are a few terms you’ll come across:

 Monochromatic: This means lots of shades and tones in the same color family.
 In a blue monochromatic pattern, you might have light sky blue, deep navy blue, classic blue and teal.
 A monochrome design always looks classy and put-together.
 You can do it yourself, too.
 Just keep to lighter and darker versions of one color.